jenkins-infra/repository-permissions-updater/README.md

 ### Adding a new uploader to an existing plugin

 Edit the `developers` list in the YAML file for the plugin.

+### Deprecating a plugin

+Remove the YAML file.

+### Renaming a plugin

+Rename and edit the existing one.